georgejr45/nearspectRa/README.md

 [![R-CMD-check](https://github.com/georgejr45/project-X/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/georgejr45/project-X/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of nearspectRa is to import, process and plot NIRS data.
+The goal of nearspectRa is to import, process and plot NIRS data ( Package is not ready yet ).

 ## Installation

-You can install the development version of nearspectRa like so:
+This package is expected to publish by early 2025:

 ``` r
 remote::install_github("georgejr45/nearspectRa")